-- On 1 November 2022, Council received a Planning Proposal (Attachment 1) to amend North Sydney Local Environmental Plan 2013 (NSLEP 2013) as it relates to land at 17-25 Falcon Street, Crows Nest. - The site is located within the area covered by two planning studies, these being the St Leonards and Crows Nest 2036 Plan (2036 Plan) adopted by the Department of Planning and Environment (DPE) in August 2020 and Council's Civic Precinct Planning Study (CPPS) endorsed in November 2020. - The Planning Proposal seeks to amend NSLEP 2013 as follows: - increase the maximum building height control from 10m to 21m (6-storeys); and
+- On 1 November 2022, Council received a Planning Proposal (Attachment 1) to amend North Sydney Local Environmental Plan 2013 (NSLEP 2013) as it relates to land at 17-25 Falcon Street Crows Nest. - The site is located within the area covered by two planning studies, being the St Leonards and Crows Nest 2036 Plan (2036 Plan) adopted by the Department of Planning and

+Environment (DPE) in August 2020, and Council's Civic Precinct Planning Study (CPPS), endorsed in November 2020.

-- amend the height of buildings map to extend "Area 2" under clause 4.3A, to allow for an exceedance of the maximum mapped height limit (by up to 3m) for lift overruns and associated structures for access to communal rooftop space. - The intent of the Planning Proposal is to facilitate the delivery of a 6-storey mixed-use commercial/residential development.
-The accompanying indicative reference scheme includes 2,450m2 residential floorspace (23 apartments), 1,062m2 of commercial floorspace, and 45 car parking spaces across four basement levels. - A detailed assessment of the Planning Proposal was undertaken and referred to the North Sydney Local Planning Panel (NSLPP) for its consideration on 31 May 2023. - The NSLPP generally endorsed the recommendations of the Council Officer's assessment report and recommended the Planning Proposal be supported to proceed to a Gateway Determination subject to amendments.
-These included a recommended maximum building height of 22m and an additional allowance of 3m in height for rooftop structures; the removal of subterranean commercial floorspace; amendments to podium height and setbacks and a revised Voluntary Planning Agreement (VPA) offer. - On 26 September 2023, the applicant submitted a revised built form (Attachment 2) and VPA offer (Attachment 3) addressing the recommendations of Council's assessment report and the NSLPP. - The revised VPA offer proposes a monetary contribution of \$300,000 to Council towards identified public benefits and is in addition to developer contributions applicable under the (section 7.11) North Sydney Local Infrastructure Contributions Plan. - This report recommends the Planning Proposal and revised VPA offer be supported, subject to the Planning Proposal being formally amended to incorporate the applicant's response to the recommendations of Council's assessment report and the NSLPP, prior to being forwarded to the DPE with a request for a Gateway Determination.
+- The Planning Proposal seeks to amend NSLEP 2013 as follows: - increase the maximum building height control from 10m to 21m (six storeys); and - amend the height of buildings map to extend "Area 2" under clause 4.3A, to allow for an exceedance of the maximum mapped height limit (by up to three metres) for lift overruns and associated structures for access to communal rooftop space. - The intent of the Planning Proposal is to facilitate the delivery of a six-storey mixed-use commercial/residential development.
+The accompanying indicative reference scheme includes 2,450m residential floorspace (23 apartments), 1,062m of commercial floorspace, and 45 car parking spaces across four basement levels. - A detailed assessment of the Planning Proposal was undertaken and referred to the North Sydney Local Planning Panel (NSLPP) for its consideration on 31 May 2023. - The NSLPP generally endorsed the recommendations of the Council Officer's assessment report and recommended the Planning Proposal be supported to proceed to a Gateway Determination subject to amendments, which included: - a recommended maximum building height of 22m and an additional allowance of 3m in height for rooftop structures; - the removal of subterranean commercial floorspace; - amendments to podium height and setbacks; and - a revised Voluntary Planning Agreement (VPA) offer. - On 26 September 2023, the applicant submitted a revised built form concept (Attachment 2) and VPA offer (Attachment 3), addressing the recommendations of Council's initial assessment report and the NSLPP. - The revised VPA offer proposes a monetary contribution of \$300,000 to Council towards identified public benefits, and is in addition to developer contributions applicable under the (section 7.11) North Sydney Local Infrastructure Contributions Plan. - Council, at its meeting on 11 December 2023, considered a report into the planning proposal at 17-25 Falcon Street Crows Nest.
+At this meeting the applicant's representatives presented new information requesting additional height to that being recommended.
+In response to this Council resolved: - 1.
+THAT the matter be deferred to the next Council meeting to allow consideration of new material provided by the applicant. - On 19 January 2024, the applicant submitted amended design details (Attachment 4) and a supporting letter (Attachment 5) for Council's consideration.

+This report recommends that the Planning Proposal and revised VPA offer be supported, subject to the Planning Proposal being formally amended to incorporate the recommendations of Council's assessment report and the NSLPP, prior to being forwarded to the DPE with a request for a Gateway Determination.